Frequently Asked Questions

 We are located on Castle Street/Castle Hill (RG1 7RJ), right next door to the Castle Tap pub.
-There’s a big grey door with the number 122 on the front with a doorbell marked ‘Deadlocked’ on the side.
+There’s a big black door with the number 122 on the front with a doorbell marked ‘Deadlocked’ on the side.
 Simply ring the doorbell and someone will come to find you.
 We also have parking facilities around the back.
 Head to Antsey road, and follow the one way street to the right.
 On your left should be ‘Atlantis House Private Car Park’ which you can boldly drive into, find an empty bay and deposit your vehicle.
 N.B. spaces are quite tight, so feel free to straddle two of them if you have a large vehicle.
 Feel free to ring the doorbell by the back door if you’re visiting from that direction.

 Are your rooms wheelchair accessible?